lawrennd/old_talks/_data-science/includes/the-data-crisis.md

 >problem, and now we have gigantic computers, programming has become an
 >equally gigantic problem.
 >
-> Edsger Dijkstra, The Humble Programmer
+> Edsger Dijkstra (1930-2002), The Humble Programmer

+\notes{In the late sixties early software programmers made note of the increasing costs of software development and termed the challenges associated with it as the "[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis)".
+Edsger Dijkstra referred to the crisis in his 1972 Turing Award winner's address.}

 ### The Data Crisis